Saving for retirement - lump sum versus regular contributions

 Please note: This article is for general information only and does not constitute advice.
 The information is aimed at retail clients only.

-The content of this article was accurate at the time of writing.
-Whilst information is considered to be true and correct at the date of publication, changes in circumstances, regulation, and legislation after the time of publication may impact on the accuracy of the article.
+The content was accurate at the time of writing, changes in circumstances, regulation and legislation after the time of publication may impact on the accuracy of the article.

 A pension is a long-term investment.
 The fund value may fluctuate and can go down, which would have an impact on the level of pension benefits available.
 Your pension income could also be affected by interest rates at the time you take your benefits.